-In addition to the above plan, the Group operates a number of other plans, none of which are individually or in aggregate material in relation to the charge for the year or the dilutive effect of outstanding share options.
-Included within other plans are the Executive Share Award Scheme ("ESAS"), Role Based Pay ("RBP") and the Share Incentive Award.
+In addition to the above plan, the Group operates a number of other plans and share-based arrangements, none of which are individually or in aggregate material in relation to the charge for the year or the dilutive effect of outstanding share options.
+Included within other plans are Sharepurchase (both UK and overseas), the Executive Share Award Scheme ("ESAS"), Role Based Pay ("RBP") and the Share Incentive Award ("SIA").
 RBP was introduced in March 2014 and is an element of fixed pay which is reviewed annually and is for the most senior employees.
-For some individuals RBP is either wholly or partly paid in the form of BPLC shares delivered quarterly and subject to a three or five year holding period.
+RBP is either wholly or partly paid in the form of BPLC shares delivered quarterly and subject to a three or five year holding period.
+SIA was introduced in accordance with PRA's Remuneration Code for employees identified as 'Material Risk Takers', to have 50% of non deferred portion of their annual incentive to be delivered in the form of BPLC shares.
+The shares are subject to a six month holding period (the "Holding Period"), during which the participant is not permitted to sell, transfer, charge, pledge, mortgage or otherwise encumber the shares.
+During the Holding Period the participant will be the beneficial owner of the shares and will be entitled to receive any dividends on the shares and to vote at any general meeting of the Group.